trevis-dev/starknet-cairo-101/README.md

 ​
 ### Creating an account contract
 **In order to complete the tutorial you need to collect points.** These points will be owned by a smart contract wallet, that you need to deploy.
--   The easiest way to set one up is currently to use Argent X ([download the chrome extension](https://chrome.google.com/webstore/detail/argent-x-starknet-wallet/dlcobpjiigpikoobohmabehhmhfoodbb/)  or  [check their repo](https://github.com/argentlabs/argent-x)).
+-   The easiest way to set one up is currently to use Argent X ([download the Chrome extension](https://chrome.google.com/webstore/detail/argent-x-starknet-wallet/dlcobpjiigpikoobohmabehhmhfoodbb/)  or  [check their repo](https://github.com/argentlabs/argent-x)).
 -   Follow the instructions to install the extension and deploy an account contract
 -   Make sure you are on the Goerli testnet network
 -   The tutorial's points are held in contract  `0x074002c7df47096f490a1a89b086b8a468f2e7c686e04a024d93b7c59f934f83`.
 Click on "add token" in Argent X to get your points balance to show up there!
 - Connect Voyager to your account contract!
-This will allow you to broadast your transactions through your wallet.
+This will allow you to broadcast your transactions through your wallet.
 ​
 ### Using voyager
 For this tutorial we'll interact with our contracts through [Voyager](https://goerli.voyager.online/), StarkNet's block explorer.

 -> Connect Voyager to your account contract!
-This will allow you to broadast your transactions through your wallet.
+This will allow you to broadcast your transactions through your wallet.

 When looking for a contract / transaction, always make sure you are on the Goerli version of Voyager!
 -   Access your transactions with URL  [https://goerli.voyager.online/tx/your-tx-hash](https://goerli.voyager.online/tx/your-tx-hash)